Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: -adic Hodge Theory

 \end{theorem}

 \begin{proof} The definition of $D^0_{\dR}(L)$ is taken from \cite[\S3.2]{LZ} once one makes the translations from sheaves to rings.
-The statement about ranks follows from the pullback compatiblity \cite[Thm 3.9(ii)]{LZ} together with the corresponding statement for the classical case $R=V$, as well as the statement \cite[Thm 1.3]{LZ} showing that a local system is de Rham iff its stalk is de Rham at a single classical point. \end{proof}
+The statement about ranks follows from the pullback compatiblity \cite[Thm 3.9(ii)]{LZ} together with the corresponding statement for the classical case $R=V$, as well as the statement \cite[Thm 1.3]{LZ} showing that a local system is de Rham iff its stalk is de Rham at a single classical point in every connected component. \end{proof}